BetonQuest/BetonQuest/documentation/User-Documentation/Objectives-List.md

 ## Jump!: `jump`

 To complete this objective player must jump.
 The only argument is amount.
+You can use the `notify` keyword to display a message each time the player advances the objective, optionally with the notification interval after a colon.

-`amount` and `left` are supported as objective variable properties.
+This objective has three properties: `amount`, `left` and `total`. `amount` is the amount of jumps already done, `left` is the amount of jumps still needed and `total` is the amount of jumps initially required.

 !!! example
     ```YAML